bilalali2010/ai-interview-simulator/README.md

 # AI Interview Simulator 🤖🎤

-A free, open-source AI interview simulator built with Streamlit.
-Practice your interview skills without any API keys or costs.
+A lightweight, free interview simulator built with Streamlit.
+Practice your interview skills without any heavy dependencies or API keys.

-## Important Note

-This app uses Hugging Face transformers which require significant resources.
-If deployment fails due to memory issues, the app will gracefully fall back to simplified analysis without the AI components.

 ## Features